MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 ## Can't place holograms or see previously placed holograms

-If HoloLens can't map or load your space, it enters Limited mode and you won't be able to place holograms or see holograms that you've placed.
+If HoloLens can't map or load your space, it enters Limited mode.
+When that happens, you can't place holograms or see holograms that you've placed.
 Here are some things to try:

 - Make sure that there's enough light in your environment so HoloLens can see and map the space.
 - Stand between one and three meters from where you're trying to place the hologram.